 BLACK KIDS SWIM

-Summertime is almost here, which means that pool parties and beach days are bound to be had.
+Summertime is here, which means that pool parties and beach days are bound to be had.
 However, while many of us may be sporting a two-piece on the sand, very few of us will be jumping off a diving board anytime soon.
 Why?
 Because, according to research from the USA Swimming Foundation and the University of Memphis, 70 percent of African-Americans do not know how to swim.

 According to the Centers for Disease Control and Prevention, black children drown at 5.5 times the rate of other children.
 And in the United States, 3,500 accidental drownings happen every year.
 10 people drown every day.
 That is a lot of black lives lost.